zzjjjiang/python-starter/assignments.md

 joe : 60303ae22b998861bce3b28f33eec1be758a213c86c93c076dbe9f558c11c752
 ```

-# Ex: 17 Simple Authentication, No Authorization
+# Ex.
+17 Simple Authentication, No Authorization
 #### Background
 Authentication is the process in which a set of credentials is validated.
 Authorization is what the user is allowed to do once they have been Authenticated.
 To summarize, Authentication is proving who you are and Authorization is what you are allowed to do.